Get insider access

 Best Sport Video Cameras

 Whether you're trying to capture the crack of a bat hitting a homer or the swoosh of skis hitting the slopes, you'll want a camera that can record every moment.
-Though your smartphone is great in a pinch, a dedicated camera can take your sports videos to the next level.
+Though your smartphone is great in a pinch, and many can even record 4k 60 fps video these days, a dedicated camera can take your sports videos to the next level.
 When deciding on the best camera, you'll want to make sure it has high frame rate options to capture the action smoothly or add slow-motion flourishes.
 In-body image stabilization (IBIS) can also help if you're shooting handheld and want to minimize camera shake.
 Watch out for cameras with heavy rolling shutter distortion, which can be distracting if you find yourself panning the camera a lot.
 Of course, all of that is moot if the camera's autofocus can't keep up with your subjects.

 We've stuck mostly to mirrorless interchangeable-lens models here, with the intended use of filming sports and action from the sidelines.
 While action cameras are the best choice for POV-style footage, mirrorless cameras have become increasingly video-capable and make for great video cameras to record action from a distance.

-We've bought and tested over 105 cameras, and below, you'll find our top camera recommendations for non-POV sports videos.
+We've bought and tested over 110 cameras, and below, you'll find our top camera recommendations for non-POV sports videos.
 If you're a sports vlogger, you can also look at our recommendations for the best cameras for vlogging.
-Otherwise, if you need something more advanced, check out the best cameras for videography and filmmaking or our top 4k video cameras.
+Otherwise, if you need something more advanced, check out the best cameras for videography more broadly or our top 4k video cameras.

 1. Best Video Camera For Sports

-Of all the cameras we've tested, the Fujifilm X-H2S is the best video camera for sports.
-This flagship model is a video powerhouse with a stacked sensor that keeps rolling shutter distortion to a minimum, making it ideal for sweeping panning shots and fast action.
+Of the cameras we've tested, the Fujifilm X-H2S is the best camera for sports videography.
+This flagship model has an excellent stacked sensor that keeps rolling shutter distortion to a minimum, making it ideal for sweeping panning shots and fast action.
 The camera also has plenty of frame rate and resolution options, with 6.2k video recording at up to 30 fps and uncropped 4k at up to 60 fps.
 It also has a dedicated slow-motion recording mode that records 4k at up to 120 fps, making this a super versatile camera for high-res action footage.

 Beyond that, you get internal 10-bit 4:2:2 recording, Apple ProRes codecs for higher-quality video files, and RAW video output to a compatible external recorder, if you need more advanced filmmaking features.
 Plus, it has an excellent in-body image stabilization (IBIS) system to reduce camera shake when shooting handheld and an excellent battery life.
 All that to say, this is a seriously capable video camera for more advanced videographers.